the-rebooted-coder/Safar-Suhaana/README.md

 **To install PIL:**
 1. Run Command Prompt as Administrator
-2. Execute this command (without '')
+2. Execute this command

     `pip install pillow`

 **To install PYGLET:**
 1. Run Command Prompt as Administrator
-2. Execute this command (without '')
+2. Execute this command

     `pip install pyglet`